 Article IV: Organization and Duties

-Section B. The Executive Board
+Sec.
+B. Duties of Executive Board

-Section C. Committees
+Sec.
+C. Committees

 - Standing Committees

-- Committee Membership
+- Standing Committee Membership

 - No committee shall have more than one member from any one academic department.